 Getting data from another spreadsheet based on a cell value might be quite useful for some projects and reports.
-In this short article, I will show using Excel how you can get data from another worksheet based on a cell value.
-I will pull data using two ways: Using Index and Match function combo and using VLOOKUP/HLOOKUP Excel function.
+In this short article, I will show using Excel how you can get value from another worksheet based on a cell value.
+I will pull data using two ways: Using the Index and Match function combo and using VLOOKUP/HLOOKUP Excel function.

 Getting Data from another worksheet (using INDEX & MATCH)

 You’re seeing a worksheet (‘Sheet1’) below with some dummy data.

 In the following image, you are seeing my ‘Get’ worksheet data.
 In the B2 cell, you see I have input value 3/2018.
 All the values from the ‘Sheet1’ worksheet and under the 3/2018 column are showing under the ‘Data’ heading.

 This is the formula that I have used in the cell D4 and then dragged down the formula for 10 cells.
 You’re also seeing the formulas of cells D5 and D6 cells on the right side of the cells.

 =INDEX(Sheet1!$A2:$E2,MATCH<span style="color: #ff0000;">(</span><span style="color: #0000ff;">$B$3</span>,Sheet1!$A$1:$E$1,0<span style="color: #ff0000;">)</span>)

 To understand this formula, you have to understand the MATCH and INDEX functions at first.